duckdb/duckdb-web/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 This speed is possible because DuckDB doesn't need to download the whole Parquet file to evaluate the query: while the file size is 309&nbsp;MB, it only uses about 20&nbsp;MB of network traffic, approximately 6% of the total file size.

-The reduction in network traffic is possible due to two factors:
+The reduction in network traffic is possible because of [partial reading](/docs/data/parquet/overview#partial-reading) along both the columns and the rows of the data.
-Parquet's columnar layout, which allows the reader to only access the required columns, and the [zonemaps](/docs/guides/performance/indexing#zonemaps) available in the Parquet file's metadata, which allow the filter pushdown optimization (e.g., the reader only fetches [row groups](/docs/internals/storage#row-groups) with dates in the summer months).
+First, Parquet's columnar layout allows the reader to only access the required columns.
+Second, the [zonemaps](/docs/guides/performance/indexing#zonemaps) available in the Parquet file's metadata allow the filter pushdown optimization (e.g., the reader only fetches [row groups](/docs/internals/storage#row-groups) with dates in the summer months).
 Both of these optimizations are implemented via [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests), saving considerable traffic and time when running queries on remote Parquet files.